-The chart graphically shows how the tax code has
+The above chart graphically shows how the tax code has

 resulted in a redistribution of wealth.
 Few people realize